danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 I hope you liked this post.
 If you try this approach, I'd love to hear how things worked out.

-Please note that this post doesn't claim that its implementations is any better than [PromiseKit]({{page.promisekit}}), [AwaitKit]({{page.awaitkit}}), [RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}).
+Please note that this post doesn't claim that this approach is better than [PromiseKit]({{page.promisekit}}), [AwaitKit]({{page.awaitkit}}), [RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}).
 They are very popular, but sometimes using them is not an option.
 My advice is to take a look at them and make your own decision.

 The implementation in this post is just vanilla Swift with some protocols and implementations.
-It does not introduce any new keywords that doesn't already exist in Swift, no async/await, no promises, no observables.
-It basically just provides a bunch of tiny protocols.
-It could probably be improved to use GCD and extended in a bunch of ways, but I hope that you enjoyed the discussions we could have by not walking down that path.
+It doesn't introduce any new keywords that don't already exist, no async/await, no promises, no observables.
+It's basically just a bunch of tiny protocols.

-I have pushed the source code to my personal iExtra library (open source, but I mainly maintain it for myself).
-If you want to try it out, you can find it [here]({{page.source}}).
-You can also check out a [demo]({{page.demo}}) repository that just contains this code.
+The implementation could probably be improved to use GCD and extended in a bunch of ways, but I hope that you enjoyed the discussions we could have by not walking down that path.
+I have pushed the source code to [this repository]({{page.source}}) if you want to try it out.